Dev-hwang/geofence_service/README.md

 This plugin is a geofence service with activity recognition API.
 It does not use the Geofence API implemented on the platform.
 Therefore, battery efficiency cannot be guaranteed.
-Instead, this plugin can provide more accurate and real-time geofancing by navigating your location while your app is alive.
+Instead, this plugin can provide more accurate and realtime geo-fencing by navigating your location while your app is alive.

 [![pub package](https://img.shields.io/pub/v/geofence_service.svg)](https://pub.dev/packages/geofence_service)

 ## Features

-* Geofence can have multiple radius.
+* `Geofence` can have multiple radius.
-* Controls the order in which the radius comes in and provides future-async processing.
-* Get what activity took place when the device entered the radius.
+* `Geofence` can see what activity took place when the device entered the radius.
-* Listen to changes in user activity in real time.
+* `GeofenceService` can perform geo-fencing in real time and catch errors during operation.
-* Service can be operated in the background using `WithForegroundService` widget.
+* `GeofenceService` can be operated in the background using `WillStartForegroundTask` widget.

 ## Getting started